francescocellamare/os161-c1/README.md

         //the physical address  = i * PAGE_SIZE
     }
 ```
+So at first all frames are set to `clean`
 When a process request pages we have to possibility:
-- kernelfunction requesting a number of pages
+- kernel function requesting a number of pages
 - User function requesting one page

 #### For kernel functions:
-To get free pages from the Physical memory we call `getfreeppages` it's a kernel function
+To get free pages from the Physical memory we call `getfreeppages` it's a kernel function, a kernel function can request more than one page.
-which takes as parameter the number of pages needed, it loops over the ram frames and checks if there's enough memory for  the number of pages requested it returns the free physical address otherewise it returns 0
+`getfreeppages` takes as parameter the number of pages needed, it loops over the ram frames and checks if there's enough memory for  the number of pages requested it returns the free physical address otherewise it returns 0.
-This function is called by `getppages` that checks the return of `getfreeppages` when the function returns 0, a victim is chosen in the TLB by calling `get_victim_coremap` the victims in the coremap are chosen by round-robin and  an extra check that the chosen pages are not fixed or clean.
+This function is called by `getppages` that checks the return of `getfreeppages` when the function returns 0, a victim is chosen in the coremap by calling `get_victim_coremap` the victims in the coremap are chosen by round-robin with  an extra check that the chosen pages are not fixed or clean.
 For the chosen victims, we swap them out of the physical memory by calling `swap_out` and passing the physical and virtual addresses.
 We then update the coremap structure with the new values.
 ```